vippsas/vipps-login-api/vipps-login-api-faq.md

 identifier will allow you to keep a consistent user profile even if the user changes contact information.

 Beware that login with Vipps it not an electronic ID.
-Thus the NNIN can only be used to simplify the customers processes by removing manual input or to lookup the customer in your own or external registers.
+Thus the NIN can only be used to simplify the customers processes by removing manual input or to lookup the customer in your own or external registers.
 This can be done as part of the processes to become a customer or to link login with Vipps to an existing user.
-If you need to store the NNIN for new users we recommend that you use an electronic ID, e.g  BankID.
+If you need to store the NIN for new users we recommend that you use an electronic ID, e.g  BankID.

-Merchants need to apply for access to NNIN separately by sending an email to AccessUserInfo@vipps.no.
+Merchants need to apply for access to NIN separately by sending an email to AccessUserInfo@vipps.no.
 In the email you should specify merchant name and organization number and name of sales unit from [VippsPortalen](https://portal.vipps.no).
-You also need to provide information on how you plan to use the NNIN, the legal requirement and/or the reason why you need to use NNIN to achieve required user identification.
+You also need to provide information on how you plan to use the NIN, the legal requirement and/or the reason why you need to use NIN to achieve required user identification.

 ## Who can get access to account numbers and how?
 Access to account numbers is a payed service.